CHILD SEAT SAFETY

 Motor vehicle injuries are a leading cause of death in children.
 Proper restraint of child passengers - through use of car seats and seat belts - reduces the risks significantly.

 Most car seats are used incorrectly.
 We offer free car seat checkups by appointment with a nationally certified Child Passenger Safety Technician.
-Locations alternate between Mariner Fire Station 11 in the north end of our service area and Downtown Edmonds Fire Station 17 in the south end.
+Locations alternate between Mariner Fire Station 11 and Martha Lake Fire Station 21.

 To schedule a car seat check appointment, contact Shawneri Guzman, Fire & Life Safety Education Specialist, (425) 551-1254.

 Children under age 13 must ride in the back seat.
 It’s the law.
 Trucks and two-seater vehicles are exempt.
 Washington state law requires:

 - Keep infants in rear-facing seats until they are at least 2 years of age or maximum weight allowed by car seat manufacturer.

 - When children outgrow their rear-facing seats, they should ride in forward-facing child safety seats until they reach the upper weight or height limit of the particular seat.